Dash-Lambda/Eso/README.md

 So, Eso has two general forms of parsers: Bespoke parsers, which are written by hand boilerplate and all, and abstracted parsers, which use Eso's set of parser tools to more cleanly and elegantly put together a parser.
 I only use bespoke parsers when there's a significant gain in performance (and I care enough about performance), or in any old parsers I overlooked when overhauling for the new tools.

-The parser tools are a collection of Parser classes that all implement an `apply` method and a `step` method, where `apply` finds and parses the first valid token in the input and `step` does the same thing as `apply` but also returns the remaining input.
+The parser tools are a collection of function classes that take an input and return either a parse failure or a structure with the next parsed token, the remaining input, and information on where the token was found.

 The parent class additionally implements a method to parse _all_ valid tokens to a vector of results, to lazily parse all tokens to a LazyList, and a set of combinators and modifiers that currently consist of:
 * `map`: Maps the output of the parser (the output is an Option[T])
-* `~`: Pipes the output of the left-hand parser to the input of the right-hand parser.
-Each parsing result on the left is a whole input to the right.
 * `<+>`: If the left-hand parser fails, the right-hand parser is used (equivalent to PartialFunction's orElse)

 There are currently 5 parser classes:
-* ChunkParser: Takes a function with signature (A => Option[(B, A)]), which means it's built from the `step` function.
+* ChunkParser: Takes a function which returns an `Option`
-* PartialParser: Basically ChunkParser but it takes a PartialFunction (A => (B, A)) and lifts it (usually more concise than ChunkParser)
+* PartialParser: Similar to a ChunkParser except it takes a PartialFunction
 * RecurParser: This one is for parsing to tree structures, currently used in Unlambda.
 It takes a `recur` function that decides when to go down a level, a `collect` function to turn a set of leaves into a node, and another parser for the non-branching tokens.
 * RegexParser: This takes a regex and a function to turn a match into the output.
 This one lets me condense a lot of parsers into a single line, which makes me giddy.